Drought in California

 Growing Hydrangeas in San Francisco

 Hydrangea like San Francisco conditions and can be planted in full sun areas, but will also do well in half sun.
 Full shade will mean growth is stunned and less flowering.
 Hydrangeas like lots of water, and a rich compost soil.
 Unfortunately, hydrangeas are subject to fungal diseases of the leaves in San Francisco.
 A hydrangea can die from a fungal disease if the leaves are compromised to the point in which the plant is unable to manufacture energy from the sun.
 I suggest removing dead flower heads.
 If not the plant will not proceed as many nice new flowers.
 Neglected hydrangea clogged in weeds and under watered will survive in San Francisco, but will not be attractive.
 If the stems become thin weak the flower heads may sag, especially on Annabelle types.
 The quality standard for hydrangeas is the same as roses.
 Thick stems and healthy disease free leaves.
 Hydrangea macrophylla (mop heads) will only bloom on 2nd year wood, but some newer hybrids such as Endless Summer will bloom on new wood.
 Prune your hydrangea after flowering.
 Make your pruning decisions based on whether your hydrangea blooms on old or new wood.
 Some hydrangeas will bloom on both old and new wood, and some will only bloom on new growth.
+Hydrangeas are high water plants.
+They are not good for drought conditions.
+Composting can help a great deal in saving water.
+Once compost is applied to soil it helps to hold in water in the soil.
+But, it will prudent to move away from Hydrangea Garden in the future.

 Growing Tulips in San Francisco